ishandandekar/Looking-Fruit/README.md

     <img width=300 height=170 src="assets/meme.jpeg">
 </p>

 :wave: Hello and welcome to the **Looking_Fruit :apple:** code repository.
 This is a short and simple computer vision project.
 In this project, I replicate and try to improve the models used to classify images of fruits.
 You can see the research paper [here](https://www.researchgate.net/publication/321475443_Fruit_recognition_from_images_using_deep_learning).
 The original code repository can be found [here](https://github.com/Horea94/Fruit-Images-Dataset).
 This is my first independant paper replication project :smile:.
+If you encounter any errors while running the notebook yourself, make sure to add it as an issue in the Issues tab of the repository's Github page.

 ## Introduction

-Computer Vision domain has always been my curiosity.
-I thought paper replication was a great start to then replicate state-of-the-art models like ResNets.
 The **objective** of the research paper was to classify images various fruits and vegetables correctly.
 The researchers made a total of 10 models based and documented there results.
 The main of this project is to beat and/or achieve the highest score on the test set when compared to their best model.
+In the process to do this, I made a total of 7 models (including the best model researchers made), hoping each model iteration will get a better result.

 **Abstract of the paper:**
 In this paper we introduce a new, high-quality, dataset of images